 AKT II takes your privacy seriously and will only use your personal information to provide the services you have requested from us.
-We will only use this information subject to your instructions, relevant data protection law and our duty of confidentiality.
+We will only use this information subject to your instructions, relevant Data Protection Legislation and our duty of confidentiality.
 Most commonly, we will use your personal data in the following circumstances:

 We collect information on our website to process your enquiry, deal with your event registration, give advice based on survey data and improve our services.
 If you agree, we will also use this information to share updates with you about our services which we believe may be of interest to you.

 We may use the information generated and stored during your use of our services for our legitimate business interests to enable us to give you the best service and/or solutions and the best experience.
 These purposes include to:

 We may share your personal information with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.